Guide to the Nordic countries

 Denmark, Sweden, Norway, Finland, Iceland and Greenland are called "The Nordic countries".

-The beautiful nature in the countries combined with the seasonally amazing lights makes your experiences here unforgettable.
+The beautiful Nordic nature combined with an interesting history of three Nordic monarchies and old royal castles makes your experiences here unforgettable.

-Top experiences in the Nordic region is the Midnight Sun in the summer and the majestic Northern Lights in the winter months which attract more and more tourists from all over the world.
-The Vikings were living here for more than 1000 years ago and you can see many exciting Viking attractions, here just to mention one on the UNESCO World Heritage list -"Kongernes Jelling" in Denmark.
+The top natural experiences in the Nordic region is the Midnight Sun in the summer and the majestic Northern Lights in the winter months which attract more and more tourists from all over the world.
+The Vikings were living there for more than 1000 years ago and you can see many exciting Viking attractions, here just to mention one on the UNESCO World Heritage list as "Kongernes Jelling" in Denmark.

 Whether you are in a car or coach, by boat or train, the Nordic countries of Denmark, Norway, Sweden, Finland, Iceland and Greenland have a variety of sights and sceneries.